-Maybe you’re not ready to commit to a VPN subscription yet, or you’d like to test out a few before you do, there are plenty of free VPNs with custom apps for MacOS.
+But maybe you’re not ready to commit to a VPN subscription yet, or you’d like to test out a few before you do.
+You’re probably wondering, are there any free VPNs available for MacOS?

 The Most Important Factors When We Review a Free VPN for Mac